About the collection, processing and use of your personal data (data protection provision and cookies)

 We would like to briefly explain to you below our principles concerning the collection, processing and use of your personal data.

-1. Collecting, processing and use of personal data
+1. Collection, processing and use of personal data

 Personal data is information about a person’s identity, such as name, address, date of birth and e-mail address.